Regisaurus: Discovery and species

-Regisaurus was discovered in 1964 by Francis Rex Parrington and it was named in 1972 by C. H. Mendrez.
+Regisaurus was discovered in 1964 by James W. Kitching and it was named in 1972 by C. H. Mendrez.
 Two species are known, the type species Regisaurus jacobi and an additional undescribed species.
 R. jacobi is known from the holotype FRP 1964/27 and the referred specimen BP/1/3973, while the undescribed species is known only from the Holotype T837.

 Classification

 Below is a cladogram modified from Sidor (2001) and Huttenlocker (2009):